Sgarg4431/ERC20_Sample/README.md

-# ERC20
+# ERC20 AND VAULT

-This is simple erc20 contract which is deployed using avalanche subnet
+This is simple erc20 and vault contract which is deployed using avalanche subnet

 ## Description